 Additionally, some organizations receive government funding.
 We do not.
 We’re 100 percent sponsor and donor supported.

 And finally, some programs are more localized and less global than our program is.
 We’re a global holistic child development ministry and we use a one-on-one sponsorship model that encourages you and your child to share your faith with each other.
-We’re Christ centered, child focused, church based and committed to integrity.
+We’re Christ centered, child focused, and church based.

 Some programs may have similarities to ours, but none are exactly the same.
 That’s what we deliver.

 As for how we spend your money, no more than 20 percent pays for administration and fundraising.
 That’s our commitment to you.
-And for the past several years, we’ve been significantly below that 20 percent, usually two to four percentage points below.
+And for the past several years, we’ve been significantly below that 20 percent.

-In fiscal year 2009, approximately $31 of your $38 monthly payment paid for development center grants, program services and child advocacy (i.e., educating the Body of Christ about the biblical mandate to care for children and the poor), while a nickel shy of $7 was used for administration ($3.23) and fundraising ($3.72).
+In fiscal year 2015, 81.8 percent of your donations paid for project grants, program services and child advocacy (i.e., educating the Body of Christ about the biblical mandate to care for children and the poor), while 18.2 percent was used for administration and fundraising.

-Because of how we manage your money we have received eight consecutive four-star ratings from Charity Navigator , an independent charity evaluator.
-This places us in the top 1 percent of charities rated by Charity Navigator and supports our commitment to pursue and achieve long-term change.
+Because of how we manage your money we have received 14 consecutive four-star ratings from Charity Navigator, an independent charity evaluator.
+This places us in the top 1 percent of nonprofit organizations reviewed by Charity Navigator and supports our commitment to pursue and achieve long-term change.

-The money categorized as development center grants is delivered directly to our church partners to cover the costs of implementing our sponsorship program.
-The basic elements of these activities include:
+The money categorized as project grants is delivered directly to our church-run child development centers to cover the costs for providing the services and opportunities that make up our program.

 Program services include activities undertaken by our staff to select, train, equip and oversee the church partners implementing our program, as well as programmatic research and evaluation.
 They also cover the costs of staff who direct and maintain the daily activities at the child development center.